-- 4.1 Number of Shares.
+4.1 Number of Shares.
 Subject to adjustment as provided in Section 4.2, the aggregate number of Shares that may be delivered under the Plan shall not exceed 4,000,000 Shares plus the number of Shares that remain available for issuance under the M&T Bank Corporation 2005 Incentive Compensation Plan as of the Effective Date (the "Predecessor Plan") (increased by any Shares subject to any award (or portion thereof) outstanding under the Predecessor Plan on the Effective Date which Shares are not issued due to the subsequent termination, expiration, forfeiture or lapse of such award).
 Shares issued under the Plan may consist, in whole or in part, of authorized and unissued Shares or Treasury Shares, including Shares that shall have been, or may be, reacquired by the Company in the open market, in private transactions, or otherwise.
-To the extent that Shares subject to an outstanding Award are not issued by reason of the forfeiture, termination, surrender, cancellation or expiration while unexercised of such award, by reason of the tendering or withholding of Shares (by either actual delivery or by attestation) to pay all or a portion of the purchase price or to satisfy all or a portion of the tax withholding obligations relating to an Award, by reason of being settled in cash in lieu of Common Stock or settled in a manner such that some or all of the Shares covered by the Award are not issued to a Participant, then such Shares shall immediately again be available for issuance under the Plan.
+To the extent that Shares subject to an outstanding Award are not issued by reason of the forfeiture, termination, surrender, cancellation or expiration while unexercised of such award, by reason of the tendering or withholding of Shares (by either actual delivery or by attestation) to pay all or a portion of the purchase price or to satisfy all or a portion of the Shares covered by the Award are not issued to a Participant, then such Shares shall immediately again be available for issuance under the Plan.
 The Committee may from time to time adopt and observe such procedures concerning the counting of Shares against the Plan maximum as it may deem appropriate.
-Upon the approval of the Plan by shareholders, no further grants will be made under the Predecessor Plan. - (a) Shares issued in connection with awards that are assumed, converted or substituted pursuant to a merger, acquisition or similar transaction entered into by the Company or any of its Affiliates shall not reduce the number of Shares available for issuance under the Plan. - (b) Subject to adjustment as provided in Section 4.2, the following limitations shall apply to Awards under the Plan: - (i) All of the Shares that may be issued under the Plan may be issued pursuant to Options granted hereunder; provided that the number of Shares that may be issued under the Plan pursuant to Options which are Incentive Stock Options shall be limited to 4,000,000 Shares; and - (ii) The maximum number of Shares with respect to which a single Participant may be granted Awards that are intended to qualify for the performance-based compensation exception under Section 162(m) of the Code during any calendar year is 200,0000 Shares.
+Upon the approval of the Plan by shareholders, no further grants will be made under the Predecessor Plan.

+(a) Shares issued in connection with awards that are assumed, converted or substituted pursuant to a merger, acquisition or similar transaction entered into by the Company or any of its Affiliates shall not reduce the number of Shares available for issuance under the Plan.

+(b) Subject to adjustment as provided in Section 4.2, the following limitations shall apply to Awards under the Plan:

+(i) All of the Shares that may be issued under the Plan may be issued pursuant to Options granted hereunder; provided that the number of Shares that may be issued under the Plan pursuant to Options which are Incentive Stock Options shall be limited to 10,000,000 Shares; and exception under Section 162(m) of the Code during any calendar year is 200,0000 Shares.
 The maximum number of Shares with respect to which an Employee has been granted Awards shall be determined in accordance with Section 162(m) of the Code.